V-22 Osprey - Survivability

 To maximize the Osprey's survivability, design teams integrated all three aspects of survivability into the V-22's design.
 They reduced the chance of being detected and engaged by an enemy (susceptibility).
 They reduced the damage to or loss of the aircraft and crew when engaged by an enemy (vulnerability), and they improved the crashworthiness of the aircraft.
 The overriding goal was to preserve a limited and important national asset.

 Maximizing the V-22's survivability begins with making it less susceptible to detection and engagement.
 The tiltrotor has several inherent advantages over helicopters and the Osprey's state-of-the-art avionics provide the capability to degrade or defeat an enemy's ability to engage.
-Some of these are:

 The ability to fly at turboprop speeds makes the V-22 much more difficult to engage than a conventional helicopter.
 The ability to transit a threat zone at a high rate of speed decreases the chance that the Osprey would be detected.
 With five times the range of a CH-46, the Osprey can fly around threats rather than through them.
 Combined with its speed advantage, the V-22 can fly a safer route and still insert more troops, faster.